noahtq/nvim/README.md

 4. Rename to `nvim`

 ### Install Lazyvim
-Clone this repo into ~/.config/
+1. Clone this repo into ~/.config/
+2. `nvim` to setup lazyvim for first time
+3. On Mac `brew install ripgrep` on Ubuntu `apt-get install ripgrep`.
+This installs a required package ripgrep that is used by Lazyvim to perform searches, it is basically a more efficient version of grep command.

 ### To setup C++ Editing
 1. Open nvim